Central Valley Partnerships for Exemplary Teachers

 - Teacher candidates learn the culture of the district

 - Opportunities for classroom demonstrations and activities

 - Daytime offerings of credential courses in first semesters

 - No parking pass required!

-- Tailored advising, test prep, and mentoring
+- Tailored advising, test support for CSET, and mentoring

 Frequently Asked Questions

 The Central Valley Partnership for Exemplary Teachers (CPET) is a collaborative effort between the university (Kremen School) and local school districts to prepare teachers as educational leaders in the diverse communities of the Central Valley.
 CPET offers field-based cohorts that provide unique experiences for credential candidates to become more closely connected to the educators in a local school district.

 - Begin and end year on school sites

 - Team teaching with district partners